 Ridgely is governed by three Commissioners who are elected to three-year terms.
-Terms are staggered, so one Commissioner is elected in April of each year.
+Terms are staggered, so one Commissioner is elected each year in April.
 Town elections are held on the 4th Monday of April.
 There are no term limits for Town Commissioners.
 Each Commissioner serves as President in the final year of their term.

-Commissioners meetings are held on the first Monday of every month at 7:00 p.m. at the Town Office.
+Commissioners’ meetings are held on the first Monday of every month at 6:00 p.m. in the Town Hall.

-John Hurley has been a Ridgely Commissioner for nearly six years.
+John Hurley has been a Ridgely Commissioner since 2012.
 His term expires in April 2018.
 Commissioner Hurley has lived on the Eastern Shore all his life and in Ridgely since 1987.
 His favorite thing about the town is its small-town charm.
 Commissioner Hurley has worked for the BWI Airport Fire Department for 30 years.
 He’s also a member of the Ridgely Volunteer Fire Department.

 Anthony Casey – Commissioner

 Anthony Casey has been a Ridgely Commissioner since 2010.
-His current term expires in April 2020.
 Commissioner Casey is a Ridgely native and has lived in the town his whole life.
 His favorite thing about the Ridgely is how engaged its residents are with the local community.
 Commissioner Casey is a member of the Ridgely Volunteer Fire Department and serves on the Caroline County Tourism Board and the Caroline County Economic Development Advisory Group.
 He works in sales for Shoreline Vinyl Systems in Denton.

 Leonard John Buckle – Commissioner

-John Buckle has been a Ridgely Commissioner for five years.
-His term expires in April 2019.
+Email: email@example.comJohn Buckle has been a Ridgely Commissioner since 2013.
 Commissioner Buckle has lived in Ridgely all his life.
 His favorite thing about Ridgely is that it’s a small, quiet town where almost everyone gets along with one another.
 Commissioner Buckle owns a school bus and drives for the Caroline County Board of Education.
 He also works as a new bus driver trainer.

 Office Hours: M-F 8:00 am – 4:30 pm